flybits/android-basics/README.md

 Android Basics Sample
 ======

 This repository demonstrates the rudimentary features of the Flybits Android SDKs.
-For more information check out the [the wiki](https://github.com/flybits/android-basics/wiki).
+For more detailed descriptions and functionality, check out the [the wiki](https://github.com/flybits/android-basics/wiki).

 Download
 --------